syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/getting-started-with-standalone.md

 {% endhighlight %}
 {% endtabs %}

+N> While referring the scripts from the downloaded resources in your application, make sure to place the 'ej2-pdfviewer-lib' assets in the same directory as the 'ej2.min.js' script.

 ## Register Syncfusion Script Manager

 Open `~/Views/Shared/_Layout.cshtml` page and register the script manager in the ASP.NET MVC application as follows.